Morrie has to know what he's doing when he says a few of his lines.

-Fridge Brilliance - During Marcello's ascension to the Lord High Priest, he gives a speech talking about the unfairness of birthrights, the useless nobility who trod upon others, etc... then he gets to speaking about "a Goddess who does nothing", and the player realizes that the death of Abbot Francisco, after he'd expressed confidence that the Goddess would save him, just may have hit him harder than it appears.
+Fridge Brilliance: During Marcello's ascension to the Lord High Priest, he gives a speech talking about the unfairness of birthrights, the useless nobility who trod upon others, etc... then he gets to speaking about "a Goddess who does nothing", and the player realises that the death of Abbot Francisco, after he'd expressed confidence that the Goddess would save him, just may have hit him harder than it appears.
 May also count as Hidden Depths.

-The Hero's immunity to curses, at least once you start to realize how it affects gameplay.
+The Hero's immunity to curses, at least once you start to realise how it affects gameplay.

 The guards of the prison island, in a world where almost everyone has a British accent, have Australian accents.

-Also as a Crowning Moment of Funny - "Jessica laughs triumphantly, having won the battle of the bulges."
-What's even funnier is that not only is Jessica essentially immune, but that the offender loses their next turn out of shame.
+Also as a Funny Moment: "Jessica laughs triumphantly, having won the battle of the bulges."
+What's even funnier is that not only is Jessica immune to this move, but that the monster who tried it loses their next turn out of shame.

 Magnificent Bastard: Marcello, for a while.
 Despite acting mostly for petty reasons, you almost have to respect him for becoming Lord High Priest in a matter of weeks, effectively playing politics with the entire Church and winning.
 Not to mention resisting Rhapthorne's possession, because he's just that focused.
 Not even one of your party members could do that.